 The USA maintains its anti-money laundering policies to combat money laundering and financial crimes.
 OFAC is of great importance in the AML compliance processes of obliged individuals and organizations in the USA.
 Due to the ban on transactions with people and organizations on OFAC's sanction lists, companies in the USA have to check the OFAC sanction lists in AML control processes.
 Therefore, there is a natural relationship between OFAC compliance and AML compliance.

 The Office of Foreign Assets Control (OFAC) is the U.S. Department of Treasury's financial intelligence and enforcement agency.
-The Office of Foreign Assets Control (OFAC) was established in 1950 to protect US national security.
-OFAC's powers include enforcing sanctions and embargoes on countries, organizations and individuals.
-OFAC obtained these powers from the US Federal Laws.
-OFAC's mandate and scope are very broad.
-U.S. citizens and U.S. organizations have to comply with OFAC.
+The Office of Foreign Assets Control (OFAC) was established in 1950 to protect U.S. national security.
+OFAC's powers include enforcing sanctions and embargoes on countries, organizations, and individuals.
+US citizens and organizations must comply with OFAC, which has a wide range of powers and scope.
 OFAC publishes the Specially Designated National (SDN) list, which lists individuals, organizations, and ships where liable individuals and organizations are prohibited from doing business.

 AML and OFAC Requirements